 About one-quarter of all space-borne sensors being developed for NASA and Security Space applications are overrunning their budget and schedule allocations by factors of 2X or more.
 A substantial improvement in the cycle time of development for these systems is needed while retaining adequate system performance levels with high reliability.
 Collaborative engineering practices based on new abstract modeling technology promise significant reductions in project cost and delivery time.

 This presentation describes how a multi-disciplinary design team from The Aerospace Corporation utilized a unified performance engineering workspace powered by abstract modeling to support a collaborative engineering process for the design of space optical systems while still leveraging their off-the-shelf CAD and CAE (simulation) tools for evaluating structural, thermal and optical performance.
-The author will present results of use of this approach on a current flight hardware program, with an emphasis on the significant productivity improvements that were realized.
-Comparison of simulation results to empirical test results will also be discussed.
+The author presented results of use of this approach on a current flight hardware program, with an emphasis on the significant productivity improvements that were realized.
+Comparison of simulation results to empirical test results was also discussed.

 An abstract model is a functional model containing all the engineering data (performance requirements/metrics, material properties, boundary conditions, and loads) for a part or assembly that is independent of the particular design geometry.
 With an abstract model, engineering analysis data is reapplied to the model when the geometry changes, and you easily re-run multiple “what if” conceptual analyses.
 Teams can document engineering “best practices” workflows abstractly step-by-step, and capture that domain knowledge in reusable and modifiable templates.
 Abstract modeling enables discipline engineers to assess the effects of their design modifications on the other discipline aspects of the design without having to be able to run the underlying codes of those disciplines themselves.
 Multiple versions of the CAD geometry become the inputs that drive the abstract model and the resulting performance simulation models are automatically built, analyzed and results generated with little additional work by the simulation domain experts.
 Entire project teams are able to quickly view the system level engineering results versus the design requirements in an easy-to-comprehend project dashboard.
 Work in process data for an entire project cutting across multiple organizational disciplines is automatically captured via the abstract model enabling model re-use as well as results traceability throughout the life of the project.